ember-learn/ember-blog/source/2019-11-15-the-ember-times-issue-124.md

 Many thanks to all those that contributed to this release and the accessiblity concerns addressed by it 😄, including [@simonihmig](https://github.com/simonihmig), [@techn1x](https://github.com/Techn1x), [@rwachtler](https://github.com/rwachtler) and [@jelhan](https://github.com/jelhan).

-You can find the release notes [here](https://github.com/kaliber5/ember-bootstrap/blob/master/CHANGELOG.md#310-2019-11-02).
+You can find the release notes on [GitHub](https://github.com/kaliber5/ember-bootstrap/blob/master/CHANGELOG.md#310-2019-11-02).

 ---